farjanachem/testrepo/README.md

 # testrepo
-This repository is for uploading the assignment of my ibm data science course
+This repository is for uploading the assignment for my IBM Data Science course Its a markdown file in the repository